Aspasia1337/IATResolution/README.md

 …
 ```

-At this point the structure becomes clear.
+At this point the layout becomes clear.

 What we observe is a complete, fully functional **Import Address Table**, constructed entirely at runtime.
 Every entry corresponds to a genuine Windows API function, resolved via `GetProcAddress` and stored in a predictable, indexable layout.
 The table spans well over a hundred entries, covering a broad range of critical functionality: process management, memory operations, cryptography, service control, native NT calls, and debugging capabilities.